thekitchenscientist/sd_lite/README.md

 These are the steps I took to get Stable diffusion 2.1 running at 4.6 it/s.
 I was unable to get most of the pre-built community GUI to work due to the high RAM requirements.
 The only one that was close was NMKD on the low-VRAM mode but that had a 20 minute warm-up and took 52/s per image!

-Commands to enter into the wondows cmd tool are quoted with "" and should be entered without the quotes.
+Commands to enter into the windows cmd tool are quoted with "" and should be entered without the quotes.

 1) Reset Windows 10 to its orginal state.
 The processor is not supported by Windows 11 due to lack of a TPM 2.0.
 2) Install git (https://gitforwindows.org/)